Stewart Smith — Jed’s Other Poem

 Legacy

 I received so many positively effusive emails from complete strangers.
 It was and is the most “pure” work I’ve put out in the world.
-I never aimed to scam any money off it (and I never did).
+I never aimed to skim any money off it (and I never did).
 I only wanted to capture the feeling of the music.
 And I’m so thankful that it’s resonated with as many folks as it has.
 If you search for it on YouTube you’ll find that it’s been re-uploaded and emulated many times over.
-It’s been nearly twenty years since spending all those nights and weekends listening to this song on repeat while crafting that code.
-I have kids now; kids that are old enough to make their own decisions about what plays on their speakers.
-Every now and then, entirely unprompted, they put on Jed’s Other Poem—and it always arrests me.
+It’s been two decades since I spent all of those nights and weekends listening to this song on repeat while crafting each line of Applesoft BASIC to create the animation.
+I have kids now; kids that are old enough to make their own decisions about what plays on their own speakers.
+Every now and then, entirely unprompted, they put on “Jed’s Other Poem”—and it always arrests me.
+Thank you, Jason Lytle.
+Thank you, Grandaddy.

 Still Alive

-I can’t prove that Valve Software had Jed’s Other Poem in mind when their level designers created “Still Alive”, the grand finale to their 2007 masterpiece, Portal.
-But what I can say is that Portal was released more than two years after my music video.
-And I currently have the pleasure of working at Unity with a Mr. Bay Rait, the renowned modeler and animator who just so happened to work at Valve on Portal.
-He didn’t work on the Still Alive finale itself, but he’s obviously very familiar with it.
-When I explained that I thought perhaps Still Alive was inspired by a personal artwork of mine, he was appropriately skeptical.
+When it comes to influence… I can’t prove that Valve Software had “Jed’s Other Poem” in mind when their level designers created “Still Alive”, the musical grand finale to their 2007 masterpiece, Portal.
+But what I can say is that Portal was released two years after my music video.
+Later, in the early 2020s I had the pleasure of working at Unity with a Mr. Bay Rait, the renowned 3D modeler and animator who just so happened to have worked at Valve on Portal back in the day.
+(And coincidentally, he’s Bonnie Raitt’s nephew.)
+Bay hadn’t worked on the finale itself, but he was of course very familiar with it.
+When I explained that I thought perhaps the “Still Alive” music video was inspired by a personal artwork of mine, he was appropriately skeptical.
 But then I showed him my video.
-I believe his reaction was “Spooky how close it is.
+“Spooky how close it is.
 My god.”
-You be the judge.
+His words.
+But you be the judge:

 Awards, press, notables